 They laughed, sang, and just seemed genuinely happy about the little things in life, such as seeing a foreigner well out of his natural habitat.

 These people are not poor.
 They are some of the richest people I’ve ever met.
+They are abundant, perhaps not materially, but emotionally.

-This really shifted something in me.
+This shifted something in me.
 I’ve spent most of my life feeling inadequate.
 I’ve always been on a goose chase, chasing things because I believed that wealth was the key to abundance and that abundance was the path to happiness.

 What is the poverty mindset?

 The poverty mindset is a limiting belief system where you feel like you’re lacking, despite how much you have.
-It’s a frame of scarcity: The idea that there is a finite amount of resources that you can have, and that you’re fundamentally separated from them.
+It’s a frame of scarcity: The idea that there is a finite amount of resources that you can have and that you’re fundamentally separated from them.

 People who see through a lens of poverty tend to experience life in a way where their success comes at someone else’s failure.
-And that your failure is due to someone else’s success.
+And that your failure is due to someone else’s success.ย It’s the classic ‘there’s not enough pie for all’ scenario.

 When in this state, you’re likely to miss opportunities or to push them away, either consciously or unconsciously.
 Instead of seeing the world as your oyster, you can never get ahead because you hold yourself back.